Random notes and other items regarding the studio album by Dutch guitarist Jan Akkerman recorded and released in 1973 on Atlantic.

 Russo was a guest artist and soloist with some of the country’s leading string quartets, chamber ensembles and orchestras, including the Juilliard, Guarneri, and Emerson String Quartets, New School Concerts, Mostly Mozart, Caramoor and the New York Chamber Symphony.

-He also given much 20th-century music its first hearing, both on recordings and in prestigious series and venues for contemporary repertoire.
 A Grammy nominee, Russo was involved in more than 100 recordings on nearly a dozen labels, from chamber music to full orchestral works.

 His critically acclamied CD recordings, released on the Premier Label, include Music for Clarinet and Strings and Strings and Clarinet Allo Cinema.
 In the Fall of 2004 his recordings of the clarinet quintets of Mozart and Weber were released on the Helicon label.